ImCoolio/RPG-Game-V2/README.md

 # Text-Based Terminal RPG Game (C++ Edition)

-This a project of mine that I created back in 2021/22 in C#, but, I'm an idiot so we are going to redo this in C++.
+This a project of mine that I created back in 2021/22 in C#, but, I'm an idiot.
+So, we are going to redo this in C++.

 Very barebones.
 Likely not going to finished.
 Made out of boredom and free-time.